 How Much Does Maintenance Cost Per Year?

 To answer how much a Cobalt costs in terms of maintenance, we went to Repairpal.com.
 Here, we gathered data about each single model year and what maintenance for these model years typically costs.
 Overall, $453 is the average cost for annual maintenance of a Cobalt.

 However, we have to say there are some things to consider here.
 The main thing is that the Cobalt is well over a decade old, so maintenance costs these days aren’t the same as when the car first came out.
 The data suggests that the Cobalt has never been an expensive car to maintain.
 Furthermore, given that the car is older now, costs are unlikely to have risen much.

 If you’re in the market for a Cobalt, the younger 2009 – 2010 models are undoubtedly your best choice.
 Not only do these cars have the most life left, but they were also at the end of their generation which means most problems that occurred throughout the generation have been solved.

 Besides knowing all the data, it’s, of course, also essential to see how owners experience the Cobalt.
 For this, we went to Kelley Blue Book, Edmunds, and Everyauto.com.
 All three platforms have gathered hundreds of reviews from actual car owners.
 We summarized our findings in the image below.

 We found that car owners generally describe the Cobalt as a reliable car that gets the job done.
+As with many other Chevy vehicles, it’s also budget-friendly when it comes to regular maintenance.
 Furthermore, the price point at which it was sold was great for people who weren’t looking to drop significant money on a commuter car.